jordanholliday/Scheme/README.md

 - [ ] Multiple sessions
 - [ ] Drag-n-drop organization of tasks
 - [ ] Animated unicorns to celebrate task completion
-- [ ] Pagination / infinite for Inbox and TaskIndex
+- [ ] Pagination / infinite scroll for Inbox and TaskIndex
 - [ ] Keyboard shortcuts for power users
 - [ ] Push new task comments from other users
 - [ ] Paid account upgrades